-The HCS301, from Microchip Technology Inc., is a code hopping encoder designed for secure Remote Keyless Entry (RKE) systems.
-The HCS301 utilizes the KEELOQ code hopping technology, which incorporates high security, a small package outline, and low cost, to make this device a perfect solution for unidirectional remote keyless entry systems and access control systems.
+The HCS200, from Microchip Technology Inc., is a code hopping encoder designed for Remote Keyless Entry (RKE) systems.
+The HCS200 utilizes the Keeloq® code hopping technology, which incorporates high security, a small package outline and low cost, to make this device a perfect solution for replacement of fixed code devices in unidirectional remote keyless entry systems and access control systems.